 - When the thermostat notices that the water temperature is below 30 degrees Celsius, it sends a signal to the heating element to start heating water.
 This way, the loop continues if you don’t switch off the heater.
 Therefore, it is recommended to switch off the geyser once the water reaches your desired temperature.

-So now you know how a water heater works.
+So now you know how do water heaters work.
 Also, you know the major parts of a water heater and how they help in the water purification process.
 Therefore, you can now pick the best water heater for your use and maintain it appropriately.